HomeMarketingIs Email Marketing Still Effective?

 Is Email Marketing Still Effective?

-Email Marketing ROI Statistics
+Email marketing ROI statistics

 Marketing ChannelAverage Cost Per AcquisitionConversion TimelineCustomer Lifetime Value Impact

-Email Marketing£8-157-14 days+23% higher CLV
+Email MarketingGBP 8-157-14 days+23% higher CLV

-Google Ads£45-801-3 daysBaseline CLV
+Google AdsGBP 45-801-3 daysBaseline CLV

-Facebook Ads£30-603-7 days-8% lower CLV
+Facebook AdsGBP 30-603-7 days-8% lower CLV

-LinkedIn Ads£75-15014-30 days+15% higher CLV
+LinkedIn AdsGBP 75-15014-30 days+15% higher CLV

-Print Advertising£150+30-60 days-12% lower CLV
+Print AdvertisingGBP 150+30-60 days-12% lower CLV

 Conversion rates tell the real story of marketing effectiveness.
 Email marketing averages a 2.3% conversion rate across all industries.
 Doesn’t sound impressive?
 Let’s put that in perspective.

 Quick Tip: Segmented email campaigns see conversion rates jump to 4.5% or higher.
-Stop blasting everyone with the same message – segment based on behaviour, preferences, and purchase history.
+Stop blasting everyone with the same message, segment based on behaviour, preferences, and purchase history.

-Here’s something that’ll blow your mind: abandoned cart emails have an average conversion rate of 18.64%.
+And abandoned cart emails have an average conversion rate of 18.64%.
 Nearly one in five people who receive these emails complete their purchase.
 Find me another marketing tactic with that kind of success rate.
 I’ll wait.

 Attribution is where things get properly interesting.
 Most businesses use last-click attribution, which is like judging a football match by who scored the final goal.
 Email’s true impact is often hidden because it influences purchases across multiple touchpoints.

 When you switch to multi-touch attribution models, email’s contribution to revenue typically increases by 30-40%.
 It’s the assist king of marketing channels.
 Someone might click your email, browse your site, leave, see a retargeting ad, then purchase through organic search.
 Traditional attribution gives all credit to that final search.
-Sophisticated attribution recognises email started the journey.
+Better attribution recognises that email started the journey.

 Linear attribution models show email influences roughly 23% of all online purchases, even when it’s not the final touchpoint.
 Time-decay models, which give more credit to recent interactions, still show email contributing to 19% of conversions.
 First-touch attribution?
 Email dominates with 31% of initial customer engagements leading to eventual purchases.